-Afghan crisis: Taliban a terror group, favour sanctions against them, says Justin Trudeau
+Afghan crisis: Taliban is a terror group, I propose sanctions on them, says Justin Trudeau

 As thousands of people are trying to leave Afghanistan after the Taliban’s return to power, Biden is likely to make a decision soon about whether to extend the evacuation deadline, Reuters reported.

-Apart from the evacuation of Afghans and US citizens, it will take days to airlift 6,000 troops who are overseeing the massive evacuation effort at the Kabul airport, according to the Department of Defence.
+Apart from the evacuation of Afghans and US citizens, it will take days to airlift the 6,000 troops who are overseeing the massive evacuation effort at the Kabul airport, according to the Department of Defence.

 On Sunday, Biden had said he was holding discussions with other leaders about the need to extend the deadline, the BBC reported.